MorozicH20/SpeedChanger/SpeedChanger/ReadMe.md

-# HkSpeedUp

-A mod for the game Hollow Knight.

-Speed Up / Slow Down your game.
+## SpeedChanger

+Speed up or slow down your game.
+A more customisable and user-friendly version of the Sanic mod.

 To change the default keybinds edit HkSpeedUp.GlobalSettings.json